Edible Architecture: Flights of Fancy in Gingerbread

 Gingerbread house competitions have been the rage in the US and Canada for many years and it’s not difficult to understand why.
 Designing and building an award-winning gingerbread house combines the skills of baker, architect and visionary.
 For a family-designed gingerbread house, it takes many hands –both adult and child-size to construct the dream home.
 The largest competition is sponsored by the Grove Park Inn in Asheville, North Carolina and it has built a reputation for attracting 400 of the best gingerbread house designers from across the nation

-You can see a full preview of the book by clicking on the picture below.
+You can see a preview of the book by clicking on the image below.
+The shopping cart is also available on that preview.